 Dynamic Organization of SERP for Multi-faceted Search Behavior

-Dynamic Organization of SERP means changing the Search Engine Results Pages’ shape, layout, components according to the Search Intent Types.
-If a user searches for a query that is sensitive for “local search intent”, SERP can include “local businesses”, “map results”, “visitor comments” and local business web pages.
-If a query is “time-sensitive”, SERP can include periodic themes for the user.
-For instance, if the query is a “winder-focused” query, SERP can include “places for visiting during the winter”, “or things to do within winter”.
+Dynamic Organization of SERP means changing the Search Engine Results Pages’ shape, layout, and components according to the Search Intent Types.
+If a user searches for a query that is sensitive to “local search intent”, the SERP can include “local businesses”, “map results”, “visitor comments”, and local business web pages.
+If a query is “time-sensitive”, the SERP can include periodic themes for the user.
+For instance, if the query is a “winder-focused” query, the SERP can include “places for visiting during the winter”, “or things to do within winter”.

 Google always tried to “diversify the Search Results Page” according to the user profiles, search intent types, search behavior patterns, search demand fluctuations, and latest news, events, and changes.